10. Connection to the HOOPS Server

-The only purpose of this class is to make a standard HTTP Post Request to the HOOPS Server at the "Service" endpoint to request a viewing session and wrap this request into a promise.
-If the server responds and the request is successful it will return a response which includes the IP and port of the viewing session that has been reserved for this viewing request.
+The only purpose of this class is to make a standard HTTP POST request to the HOOPS Server at the "Service" endpoint to request a viewing session and wrap this request into a promise.
+If the server responds and the request is successful it will return a response that includes the IP and port of the viewing session that has been reserved for this viewing request.
 Please see the Programming Guide for more info on the HOOPS Server REST API.

 Add functionality of this new JS file to your application by adding the line below to your HTML page: